Gregory Khmelnitsky, and

 Bykolai Optoed of youth knew little to none.

-Bykolai Optoed was for heists on the run.
+Bykolai Optoed was for theft on the run.

 But in the first month he came,